-Safety inspections focusing on joints, screws and bolts that secure supports should be part of a regular inspection report conducted by both homeowners and commercial maintenance managers.
-Rusty joint and screws can result in the failure of the structure, over time.
+Safety inspections focusing on joints, screws, and bolts that secure supports should be part of a regular inspection report conducted by both homeowners and commercial maintenance managers.
+Rusty joints and screws can result in the failure of the structure, over time.

 5. Faulty Construction Materials